darktable-org/dtdocs/content/module-reference/processing-modules/highlight-reconstruction.md

 masking: true
 ---

 Attempt to reconstruct color information for pixels that are clipped in one or more RGB channel.

-If these pixels are left partially-clipped it can result in unrealistic colors appearing in the image.
-For example if both green and blue channels are clipped, those pixels will appear to be red without any highlight reconstruction.
+If these pixels are left partially clipped it can result in unrealistic colors appearing in the image.
+For example pixels with both green and blue channels clipped will appear to be red without any highlight reconstruction.

 Three methods of reconstruction are available: